 - 1. While on campus, students' cell phone must be kept off. - 2.
-While on campus, students' cell phones must be kept in his/her bag/pack back at ALL times not in their pocket, nor in plain sight.
-While on campus students are not allowed to use their cell phone before and during school hours.
-Students may turn on their cell phone after school hours to call their parents/guardians. - 3.
-Playing music from your cell phone or on portable speakers is not allowed on school property. - 4.
-Students should not allow any of their peers to hold on to their cell phone (Kalei'opu'u Elementary is not responsible for lost or stolen cell phones).
+While on campus, students' cell phone must be kept in his/her backpack at ALL times not in their pocket, nor in plain sight. - 3.
+While on campus, students are not allowed to use their cell phone before and during school hours.
+Students may turn on their cell phone after school hours to call their parents/guardians. - 4.
+Playing music from your cell phone or on portable speakers is not allowed on school property. - 5.
+Students should not allow any of their peers to hold on to their cell phone.

+Kalei'opu'u Elementary is not responsible for lost or stolen cell phones.